Obama, Congress search for way out as pressure rises in fiscal stalemate

 White House spokesman Jay Carney said Obama was "disappointed" at the truncated guest list because "the president thought it was important to talk directly with the members who forced this economic crisis on the country."

-The impasse has shut the government for nine days and rattled financial markets with the threat that the country's $16.7 trillion borrowing limit will not be raised before an October 17 deadline identified by Treasury Secretary Jack Lew.
+The impasse has shut the government for nine days and rattled financial markets with the threat that the country's $16.7 trillion (10.5 trillion pounds) borrowing limit will not be raised before an October 17 deadline identified by Treasury Secretary Jack Lew.

 There were no tangible signs of progress on Wednesday, although some members of both parties floated the possibility of a short-term increase in the debt limit to allow time for broader negotiations on the budget.